 Ingredients for homemade dog balm

 - Lavender oil (Lavendula augustifolia) (I chose this because of its calming healing properties)

 - Beeswax.
 Beeswax is the ingredient that seals and protects the pads.

 - Little metal containers

-All the products that I got were all natural, human grade.
+All the products that I grabbed were all-natural, human-grade, and safe for dogs

-I used a double boiler over low heat and combined
+I used a double boiler over low heat and added these ingredients:

 - 4 tsp. of beeswax